Jojo Rabbit: Editing

-This dialogue of Adolf Hitler scolding Jojo has had reverb added (starting with "wolf!") in order to evoke a sense of rallying and, thus, tension.
+This dialogue of Adolf scolding Jojo in Adolf's penultimate speaking scene has reverb added (starting with "wolf!") to evoke a sense of rallying and tension as it closely mimics the real Hitler's speeches.

 Editor Tom Eagles said that Waititi had been talking to him about the project "for a long time", though he read the screenplay much later.
 He recalled that Waititi did not sit by his side to judge his editing while it was ongoing.
 "He's interested in what you have to say and what you might bring to the edit," Eagles said.
 Eagles was given two weeks to edit Jojo Rabbit after being given some initial suggestions, which Eagles "cautiously" implemented.
 The film was edited using Avid Media Composer.
 Eagles used ScriptSync to compare scenes with the screenplay.
 He stated that the main challenge in editing the film was to give it a tonal balance for every transition between scenes: The rough cut was 165 minutes, with the director's cut being the finalized, 108-minute version.
 Eagles said that "We didn't want it to look like Titanic".
 Trimming took eight months, with test screenings implemented: "We needed to test different versions of things and iterations of jokes."
 It was also observed that some audiences were shocked by a scene when Hitler is scolding Jojo over his degrading patriotism; one person began quietly reciting a prayer.
 Dailies were also screened to the entire film team once or twice a week in a "small" screening room to let everyone judge the film's qualities, something said to be rare in modern filmmaking.

 The film's title sequence was created by the New Zealand production company Assembly.
 It features footage from the 1935 Nazi propaganda documentary Triumph of the Will.
 The text letterforms were handcrafted to correspond to the film's historical aesthetic.
 The film's end titles were created by Scarlet Letters.

 Ai-Ling Lee was the film's sound editor, designer, and mixer.
 With the digital audio workstation (DAW) Pro Tools, she used "subliminal sonic enhancements" to strengthen the sense that the film was portraying Jojo's point of view.
-In an interview with Variety, she referenced a scene in Jojo's kitchen where Waititi wanted to evoke the sound of Adolf rallying.
-To increase the tension in the scene, she added reverb to Adolf's dialogue.
+In an interview with Variety, she referenced a scene in Jojo's kitchen where Waititi wanted to evoke the sound of Adolf rallying to reflect the character acting progressively more like the real Hitler.
+To increase the tension in the scene, she added reverb to Adolf's dialogue as if he were speaking in front of a microphone to a large crowd.
 Accompanying Lee as sound editor was Tobias Poppe.
 Paul Apelgren was the film's music editor.
 Steve Baine of Foley One was the Foley artist, with Peter Persaud and Gina Wark mixing and assisting with the Foley, respectively.
 Bob Industries was credited for post-production services.

 Digital intermediate work, specifically color grading, was done by Company 3's senior colorist Tim Stipan.